AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 #### Sending window {#sending-window}

-The window is the number of SUBMIT_SM PDUs that can be sent without waiting for a matching SUBMIT_SM_RESP.
+The window is the number of `SUBMIT_SM PDU`s that can be sent without waiting for a matching `SUBMIT_SM_RESP`.

 Example of a transmission with a maximum window of 4:

 ![](assets/sms_protocol_2.png)

 The window helps increasing throughput when the network link has a high latency.
-The value of the window must be at least the number of SMS/s multiplied by the latency of the link (in seconds) so the connector is never waiting for a SUBMIT_SM_RESP before sending the next message.
+The value of the window must be at least the number of SMS/s multiplied by the latency of the link (in seconds) so the connector is never waiting for a `SUBMIT_SM_RESP` before sending the next message.
 If the window is too big, you may send more duplicate messages in case of connection problems (rare case).
 Also, most providers have a very strict limit for the window and refuse messages that go over the limit.

 How to calculate the optimal sending window formula:

-* Measure the maximum latency between SUBMIT_SM and SUBMIT_SM_RESP.
+* Measure the maximum latency between `SUBMIT_SM` and `SUBMIT_SM_RESP`.

 * Multiply this value (in seconds) to the max MT throughput: this will give the optimal sending window value.

-Example: If you have 300 SMS/s set in max MT throughput and there is 100ms latency between SUBMIT_SM and SUBMIT_SM_RESP on average, the optimal value would be 300×0.1 = 30.
+Example: If you have 300 SMS/s set in max MT throughput and there is 100ms latency between `SUBMIT_SM` and `SUBMIT_SM_RESP` on average, the optimal value would be `300×0.1 = 30`.

 #### Max MT throughput {#max-mt-throughput}